 This is my second blog post after I welcomed and introduced this blog section of my website to the world in my last or first blog post.
 Now, with this second article, I am already so excited about this project.

 The primary purpose of my first article was to present a welcoming note and, most importantly, to provide an overview of some of the productivity-related topics I will be tackling.

-But in this article, I am outlining and summarising some of the key reasons why we should be prioritising and optimising productivity within our workplaces, school environments, and in our day-to-day lives at a personal level.
-Interestingly, some of the principles applied at both personal and organisational levels can further stream upwards to make the national development levels and make our countries productive.
+But in this article, I am outlining and summarising some of the key reasons why we should be prioritising and optimising productivity within our workplaces, school environments, and our day-to-day lives at a personal level.
+Interestingly, some of the principles applied at both personal and organisational levels can further stream upwards to make the national development levels and our countries productive.

 Without much ado, here is a summary of proven benefits for individuals, organisations, and even nations, justifying why they should really be prioritising and optimising productivity:

 Being productive boosts your ability to perform things quickly and effectively, which raises the likelihood that you will succeed in reaching your objectives.
-Productivity aids in sharpening concentration and laying out a clear path to goals for both individuals and businesses.
+Productivity aids in sharpening concentration and laying out a clear path to goals for individuals and businesses.

 Enhanced effectiveness and efficiency